DonMills/ruby-kms-s3-gem/README.md

 # S3encrypt

-This Gem allows the encrypted upload or download of files from S3.
+This Gem allows the encrypted upload or download of files from S3 using KMS generated encryption keys.
-It's the gemified version of https://github.com/DonMills/ruby-KMS-S3
+It's the gemified version of https://github.com/DonMills/ruby-KMS-S3.

+There's an in-depth blog post describing what this does and how it does it at http://www.singlestoneconsulting.com/blog/2016/september/secrets-management.

 ## Installation

 Add this line to your application's Gemfile: